syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 # Paging in .NET MAUI DataGrid (SfDataGrid)

-The data grid interactively supports data manipulation through the [SfDataPager](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataPager.SfDataPager.html) control, providing built-in options to page data on demand when dealing with large volumes.
+The .NET MAUI DataGrid interactively supports data manipulation through the [SfDataPager](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataPager.SfDataPager.html) control, providing built-in options to page data on demand when dealing with large volumes.
 The `SfDataPager` can be placed above or below as needed to easily manage data paging.

-To use paging functionality into the data grid, include the following namespace in your project:
+To use paging functionality into the DataGrid, include the following namespace in your project:
 `Syncfusion.Maui.DataGrid.DataPager`

 There are two different modes in paging: